Venezuela's Maduro to visit Chavez again in Cuba

 His condition is a top concern of officials in Cuba and other allied nations whose leftist governments have long benefited from years of Chavez's oil-fuelled generosity.

-Maduro, a former bus driver and union leader who shares his boss's radical views, is in day-to-day charge of the government until there is clarity over whether the president will return.
+Maduro, a former bus driver and union leader who shares his boss's radical views, is in charge of day-to-day government until there is clarity over whether the president will return.

 Venezuela's opposition leaders are furious at what they see as a Cuban-inspired manipulation of the constitution by Maduro and other top "Chavista" figures aimed at preventing the naming of a caretaker president due to Chavez's absence.